ChatSecure/ChatSecure-Push-Android/README.md

                    });
 ```

-4a.
-You can revoke a push token, which removes its affiliation with your device.
+### 5a.
+Revoke a Whitelist token

+This removes its affiliation with your device, and you will no longer receive pushes from uers who "know you" by this token.

+Holders of the revoked token won't be immediately notified, but they will be told their token "does not exist" the next time they try to use it.

 ```java
 client.deleteToken(requiredTokenString,